jarun/bcal/README.md

 #### Dependencies

 `bcal` is written in C and depends on standard libc and libreadline.
-It uses GNU `bc` for purely numerical calculations.
+It tries GNU `bc` for expressions it cannot resolve.

 #### From a package manager